 Let the wind blow!
 Wind affects the world from a global scale all the way down to a personal scale.
 Trade winds, westerlies, and easterlies form as a result of greater heating of the earth at the equator.
 Our weather is caused by this uneven heating, in addition to day and night, and different landforms.
+Take a look at how the winds are blowing right now!
 When our weather is hot, wind itself can cool us down.
 When the temperatures are cool, the wind chill makes it feel colder.
 The wind will blow as long as the sun shines, making it a renewable resource for us.
 Just open a window to experience the cooling effects of a breeze.
 We appreciate wind for natural cooling, transportation, even entertainment and music.
 Wind turbines make use of wind for power.
 Wind can be fun when used for flying kites, wind surfing, kite boarding, or sailing a boat.
 Hang a wind chime and the wind will create music.
-Designers consider the many effects of wind in flags, kits, clothes, cars, bridges, tunnels, towers and many other things.
+Designers consider the many effects of wind in chimes, flags, kits, clothes, cars, bridges, tunnels, towers and many other things.
 Observe the power of wind.

 sea breeze: air moving off the sea onto the land